rdtfhrtm/rdtfhrtm/README.md

 - 🎓 I hold a Master's degree in Data Analytics
 - 💼 Currently seeking opportunities to apply my skills and knowledge in meaningful projects
-- 💻 Proficient in Python, R, SQL, and various data science libraries (e.g., Pandas, NumPy, SciPy, Matplotlib, Seaborn, TensorFlow, PyTorch)
+- 💻 Proficient in Python, R, SQL, and various data science libraries (e.g., Pandas, NumPy, SciPy, Matplotlib, Seaborn, TensorFlow)
 - 📊 Experienced in data wrangling, exploratory data analysis, machine learning, and data visualization
 - 🌱 Always eager to learn and explore new techniques and technologies in the data science domain